Atorvastatin / ezetimibe and Alcohol/Food Interactions

-There is 1 alcohol/food/lifestyle interaction with atorvastatin / ezetimibe:
+There are 3 alcohol/food/lifestyle interactions with atorvastatin / ezetimibe which include:

 Moderate Food Interaction